BashiirHagi/aws-iconik-transcoder/README.md

 - Click on Create Image
 - AMI image is created now, and can be used to launch instances, retaining OS image and installed tools & dependencies

+## Future Improvements
+- High availability - Deploy the transcoder instances across multiple subnets, availability zones and regions
+- Security - Deploy the transcoder instances in private subnets ensuring its secure, across multiple availability zones connecting to NAT gateways for public internet access.
+- Scalability - Autoscaling groups, Use ECS Fargate launch type to deploy the transcoder (serverless),
+- Cost efficiency - Utilise VPC endpoitns to allow resources in the VPC to connect securely to the S3 buckets to access data.
+This is to prevent traffic leaving the private network and to reduce egress traffic charges.